ENVIRONMENT

 ※ KIF: Kyung-In Factory.
 Incheon Factory (KIF1, KIF2)/ Ansan Factory (KIF3)/ Sihueung Factory (KIF4,KIF5)/ Iksan Factory (KIF6)/ Yesan Factory (KIF7)

-▪︎ Status of environmental management education
+▪︎ Status of Environmental Management Education

 KISCO enhances employees’ environmental management awareness and conducts specialized environmental management training tailored to job roles to strengthen environmental risk management and prevent accidents.

-Education for hazardous chemical substance managers 2 years 16 hours Hazardous chemicals manager 16
+Education for hazardous chemical substance managers 2 years 16 hours Hazardous chemicals manager 8

-Education for hazardous chemical substance handlers 2 years 16 hours Hazardous chemicals handler 121
+Education for hazardous chemical substance handlers 2 years 16 hours Hazardous chemicals handler 117

-*Number of course completions in 2023.
+*Number of course completions in 2024.

-▪︎ Environment Management laws/regulations and environmental accident response
+▪︎ Environment Management Laws/Regulations and Environmental Accident Response

 To respond to strengthening environmental regulations, both domestically and internationally, KISCO has established dedicated teams for each area and continuously monitors all related laws and regulations, as well as guidelines from various domestic and international government and private initiatives.
 KISCO has established procedures to comply with these regulations and introduced management systems to manage each item.